mixxxdj/manual/source/chapters/preferences.rst

 The audio buffer setting determines how quickly your :term:`Operating System` expects Mixxx to react.
-A smaller audio buffer means Mixxx will be more responsive, but requires a faster CPU and quality sound card.
-Setting your audio buffer too small may be too much for your computer and sound card to handle.
+A smaller audio buffer means Mixxx will be more responsive, but requires a faster CPU and quality audio interface.
+Setting your audio buffer too small may be too much for your computer and audio interface to handle.
 In this situation, Mixxx playback will be choppy and very clearly distorted as your system will not be able to keep up with how frequently Mixxx is trying to processing audio.
 It is recommended to set your audio buffer as